mnalis/gsd4t_parser/README.txt

 (2b) killall gpsd; /usr/sbin/gpsd -b -N tcp://localhost:50100 & sleep 1; cgps

-Raw strace log, when formatted nicely with parse_strace.pl only on first look looks somewhat similar to SiRF binary format, but is quite different.
+Raw strace log, when formatted nicely with strace_to_gp2.pl only on first look looks somewhat similar to SiRF binary format, but is quite different.

 for example, strace is: